codefellows/seattle-code-301n24/curriculum/class-15/project-guidelines.md

 <a id="deployment"></a>
 ## Deployment

 Deploy your front-end on Netlify and be prepared to present from the deployed version of your site.
 Associate your Netlify instance with your GitHub repository.
 Enable automatic deploys from your main branch.
-Also connect your production deployment to a custom domain name (don't use a `.app` TLD unless you are prepared to pay for SSL on your Netlify instance).
+Ensure your public url is resume-ready: simple, professional, and contains NO REFERENCES to course codes or anything school related.

-Deploy your server on Heroku and be prepared to present from the deployed version of your site.
-Associate your Heroku instance with your GitHub repository.
+Deploy your server on Heroku configure your deployed front end to connect to your deployed back end.
+Associate your Heroku instance with server's GitHub repository.
 Enable automatic deploys from your main branch.
-Also connect your production deployment to a custom domain name (don't use a `.app` TLD unless you are prepared to pay for SSL on your Heroku instance).

 _Why:_
 > Deployed sites provide a unique URL that can be shared with anyone.
 You will also want to include this URL in your portfolio.
-Registering a custom domain name is a great way to think through how the internet works!

 Deploy your site on the first day.